cwilvx/stuck-overflaw/README.md

     <h5>~ saving the student's lives since I don't know when 😆 ~</h5>
 </div> -->
 ![](/images/hero.png)
-Stuck overflaw is a web application that enables university students to seek assistance and network with other students and lectures.
+[Stuck overflaw](https://be-social-django.herokuapp.com/) is a web application that enables university students to seek assistance and network with other students and lectures.

-This web app is build using [Python 3](https://www.python.org/), The [Django Framework](https://www.djangoproject.com/) and a [PostgreSQL](https://www.postgresql.org/) database.
+This web app is built using [Python 3](https://www.python.org/), The [Django Framework](https://www.djangoproject.com/) and a [PostgreSQL](https://www.postgresql.org/) database.
 Django is a high level Python web framework that encourages rapid development and clean and pragmatic design.

 The app implements a combined full stack development web app structure.

+> This project has been deployed using Heroku at https://be-social-django.herokuapp.com/.
+The page may load slowly for the first time.
+This is because the dynos my be sleeping.
+Please be patient as the page loads for the first time.
+Also, the app is only responsive on large screens. eg. on a laptop or desktop.
+Please view the deployed application using a laptop or a desktop computer.
+---
 ### Running the app locally
 Since this app uses the PostgreSQL database, you need to have it installed in your machine.
 You can download the package from [their website](https://www.postgresql.org/download/).

 Assuming you have all the needed tools, ie. Python3 and Postgresql, following the next few steps will brew and serve your app.

 ### Step 1 -- Create a postgreSQL database
 We'll need a database named `overflow` for this app.
 You can create it by running these commands in the `psql` terminal.